-I’ve already told you that there are 2 types of quota, user quota and group quota.
-You can enable either user quota, or group quota or both depending on your need.
+As I told you, that there are 2 types of quota; user quota and group quota.
+You can enable either of the quota or both, depending on your need.

 To permanently enable quota on a filesystem, open /etc/fstab file with the following command:

-NOTE: To enable only user quota, use the usrquota option only.
-To enable only group quota, use the grpquota option only.
-To enable both user and group quota, use usrquota,grpquota option.
+NOTE: To enable user quota, use the usrquota option only.
+If you want to enable the group data alone, use the grpquota option.
+To enable both user and group quota, use the usrquota,grpquota option.